-The Chair of the PPE committee or the PPE administrator can be contacted for questions about PPE as a whole.
-The Chair is Professor Paul Martin (paul.martin@politics.ox.ac.uk) and the PPE administrator is Chloe Funnell (ppe.administrator@politics.ox.ac.uk).
+The Chair of the PPE Committee or the PPE administrator can be contacted for questions about PPE as a whole.
+The Chair is Chris Bowdler (christopher.bowdler@economics.ox.ac.uk) and the PPE Administrator is Chloe Funnell (ppe.administrator@politics.ox.ac.uk).